My primary job is teaching general chemistry at Skidmore College. Along with this -

 My specialty is theoretical and computational chemistry.
 I solve chemistry problems by deriving formulas and calculating things (with my own, or someone else's, software).
 In practical terms, I use math and computers instead of flasks and rotovaps.

-My primary teaching responsibility at Skidmore is Principles of Chemistry (CH125), a fast-paced atoms-first general chemistry course that covers most of the material that other colleges require two semester-long courses to complete.
-Its a fun teaching challenge because we allow many students to start their college chemistry learning with this course, while others start with a prequel course (CH115).
+At Skidmore, general chemistry is Principles of Chemistry (CH125), a fast-paced atoms-first general chemistry course that covers most of the material that other colleges require two semester-long courses to complete.
+Its a fun teaching challenge because we allow many students to start their college chemistry learning with this course.
 The audience in CH125 has diverse backgrounds and interests.
 And many of them never thought chemistry was interesting before CH125!

 I advise and attempt to control a group of Ѕkidmore students researching the photochemistry of tryptophan using quantum calculations and molecular dynamics simulations.
 Biochemists use Trp as a fluorescent probe since its quantum excited state structure is highly sensitive to its environmennt---solvent and nearby residues.
 Can we predict Trp's absorption and emission wavelength?
 Intensity?
 Will it photobleach?
 How are all these properties affected by the molecular environment?
 How do conical intersections mediate the photochemistry?
 Chiefly we use Gaussian and computing time at the San Diego Supercomputing Center, thanks to support from the XSEDE project.